This post contains affiliate links. Please see our disclosure policy.

 When ready to serve prepare your lettuce and add to the salad.
 If you add the lettuce in advance they will get soggy and not hold up well.

-More of my favorite Italian seasoned recipes:
+More of my favorite Italian inspired recipes:

 If you tried this recipe or any of my recipes I would love to hear from you, leave me a comment below.
 You can also connect with me on FACEBOOK, INSTAGRAM, PINTEREST, and YOUTUBE.